Lease + Revenue Accounting Infrastructure

 Presentation & Disclosure in Financial Statements

-Five income/expense categories, management-defined performance measures, IFRS 19 reduced disclosures; US GAAP equivalent is ASC 205 (presentation) + ASC 225 (income statement) — no single direct counterpart to IFRS 18
+Five income/expense categories, management-defined performance measures, IFRS 19 reduced disclosures; US GAAP equivalent is ASC 205 + ASC 225

 Roadmap